agorakit/agorakit/readme.md

 $ php artisan up
 ```

 Create a first user account.
 In some future release, the first created user will be admin.

 If you don't know how all this works, don't setup a production server around this tool without first digging laravel docs.

+## Cron

+Setup a cron jon in order to have the automated notifications sent to every subscriber

+To do so, the laravel docs are pristine clear : https://laravel.com/docs/master/scheduling

 ## Development